What is crypto regulation?

 Bank regulation

-Licencing is the process by which companies can start banks.
+Licensing is the process by which companies can start banks.
 The licence allows them to operate as a bank and to provide financial services.
-Getting a licence from the governmental regulator means that the regulator will have oversight over the bank’s activities and makes sure that the bank remains compliant with the rules.
+Getting a licence from the governmental regulator means that the regulator will have oversight over the bank’s activities and ensure that the bank remains compliant with the rules.
 This is called supervision.

 Since banks and fiat currencies have existed far longer than cryptocurrencies and digital asset exchanges, much more regulation is already in place.
 Still, the amount and strictness of regulation vary between countries.